 Dissimulants: Parks had never heard of them; few people had.
 They lived among humans from the start, and remained unnoticed for a long time.
 People wrote off the few they discovered as witches, and in later times called them insane.
 Most Dissimulants learned to keep themselves a secret; what they could do, they did alone.
 It wasn’t until now that Dissimulants found each other; and they’ve started to fight back.

 A shot came from behind.
 Parks heard it, which meant the bullet missed its intended target.
-His wheels sparked along the Page Street asphalt as his skateboard picked up its downhill speed.
-He’d already seen the car several times that night, but now it was chasing him — fast.
+His wheels sparked along the Page Street asphalt as his skateboard picked up downhill speed.
+He’d seen the car several times that night, but now it was chasing him — fast.